-UNC Asheville's Ninth Annual Multimedia Arts and Sciences Juried Student Exhibition will be on view April 9-26 at UNC Asheville's Highsmith University Union Gallery.
-An opening reception will be held from 3-6 p.m.
-Friday, April 9, in the gallery.
-The exhibition is free and open to the public.
+"Visiting Hours," an installation of six sculptures with moving elements by Raleigh artist Benjamin Reid, will be on view at UNC Asheville's Highsmith University Union from June 17-August 5.
+An opening reception and artist talk will be held from 4:30-5:30 p.m.
+Thursday, June 17, in the gallery.
+The exhibition and reception are free and open to the public.